 Benefit Description You pay Durable medical equipment (DME) (cont.)
-High Standard Blood Glucose monitors 20% to a maximum of \$500 per member per year 20% to a maximum of \$500 per member per year Not covered: Equipment, models or devices that have features over and above that which is Medically Necessary.
+High Standard Note: We only cover Enteral feeding supplies when we preauthorize the treatment.
+If we determine Enteral feedings are not medically necessary, we will not cover the related services or treatments.
+Note: Call us at 608-257-5294 as soon as your Plan physician prescribes this equipment.
+We will arrange with a healthcare provider to rent or sell you the prescribed durable medical equipment at discounted rates.
+We will tell you more about this service when you call.
+20% of the Plan allowance per item (per purchase or rental period) up to a maximum out of pocket expense of \$2,500 per member per year, combined with Orthopedic and prosthetic devices.
+You pay nothing thereafter.
+20% Coinsurance Diabetic disposable supplies (including insulin syringes, needles, injection pens, glucose test tablets and test tape, Benedict's solution or equivalent, and acetone test tablets) 20% to a maximum of \$500 per member per year 20% to a maximum of \$500 per member per year Blood Glucose monitors • Equipment, models or devices that have features over and above that which is Medically Necessary.
 Coverage will be limited to the standard model as determined by GHC-SCW.
-This includes the upgrade of equipment, models or devices to better or new technology when the existing equipment, models or devices are sufficient and there is no change in the Member's condition nor is the existing equipment, models or devices in need of repair or replacement.
-Any requests for Insulin Infusion Pumps that do not meet criteria All Charges All Charges Home health services High Standard Home healthcare ordered by a Plan physician and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or home health aide.
+This includes the upgrade of equipment, models or devices to better or new technology when the existing equipment, models or devices are sufficient and there is no change in the Member's condition nor is the existing equipment, models or devices in need of repair or replacement. • Any requests for Insulin Infusion Pumps that do not meet criteria.
+All Charges All Charges Home health services High Standard Home healthcare ordered by a Plan physician and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or home health aide.
 Services include oxygen therapy, intravenous therapy and medications.
 Home health visits are limited to 60 visits per calendar year.
-Nothing 20% Coinsurance after deductible Not covered: Nursing care requested by, or for the convenience of, the patient or the patient's family Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or All Charges All Charges rehabilitative.
-TT 1 S4 1 1 Chiropractic High Standard Manipulation of the spine and extremities \$10 per office visit \$20 per office visit Not covered: Chiropractic services for chronic conditions or for maintenance Adjunctive procedcures such as ultrasound, electrical muscle stimulation, vibratory therapy and cold pack application.
-All Charges All Charges
+Nothing 20% Coinsurance after deductible Not covered: All Charges All Charges